 Analytical skills related to data are necessary in almost every branch of collegiate study.
 Honors Statistics is an upper level, elective mathematics class that opens the world of data analysis to students.
-The same topics will be covered in Honors Statistics as in Statistics course but with greater rigor and a quicker pace.
-This course is designed to provide juniors and seniors a detailed introduction of college-level statistics, emphasizing conceptual understanding.
-Students will follow a curriculum similar to Statistics, that extends coursework through inferential statistics.
+This course is designed to provide juniors and seniors a detailed introduction of college-level statistics. emphasizing conceptual understanding.
+Students will follow a curriculum similar to Statistics, but with a greater pace and more rigor, and will also extend through inferential statistics.
 The main foci of the course will be exploring univariate and bivariate data, using probability theory to produce models, making statistical summaries and conclusions based on inferential statistics.
-The course also concludes with a large-scale probability project.
+The course also concludes with a large-scale inferential statistics project.